OBiLab/VarCall2015/day1/d1l1_UnixTheory.md

 sftp username@host
 ```

-Enter your password when prompted
+Enter your password when prompted.

-Several Unix commands do work
+Several Unix commands do work:

-get  Copy a file from the remote computer to the local computer.
+- **get**: Copy a file from the remote computer to the local computer.
-put  Copy a file from the local computer to the remote computer.
+- **put**: Copy a file from the local computer to the remote computer.

   ```scp ``` copies files over a secure, encrypted network connection.